tonkatsuki/sbbanstocsharp/README.md

 # sbbanstocsharp-simpleadmin
-Takes a sourcebans bans.json export and converts it to a command list to run on a CS2 CounterStrikeSharp server to add bans for CS2-SimpleAdmin
+Takes a sourcebans bans.json export and converts it to a sql script to run on a CS2 CounterStrikeSharp server to add bans for CS2-SimpleAdmin

+Note it will also remove a variety of characters like single or double quotes for ease of importing, as well as scrub for SQL commands

 # usage